ziapeltagames/six-winters/docs/RULES.md

 3. Character abilities burn obstacles
 4. Some number are burned at the end of every game

 Initially I thought the obstacle decks would cycle quite a bit, so there was almost a deck builder aspect to the game.
 That hasn't really happened for a variety of reasons (mainly because of how obstacles are tied to threats).
-But!
-It still seems fun, if, like locations, obstacle decks start one way, and slowly change over time.
-Either 3 or 4 seem good.
+I'm currently at 1 - although that does mean that obstacles added very late in the campaign may never be seen.
+I reconciled this with the fact that very important obstacles are typically attached to locations, so are guaranteed to start in play.

 ## Obstacle and Threat Pacing